 The rise of payment apps such as Afterpay and Klarna, paired with unprecedented digital innovation and retail spending, has led to an increase in consumer debt.
-In fact, USA Today reported that consumer credit debt recently reached an all-time high of $986B.
+In fact, reported that consumer credit debt recently reached an all-time high of $986B.
 What’s more astonishing is that with this increase in debt, consumer spending is also still on the rise.

-to this a global health crisis that has led to mass relocations and resignations, the creation of new email addresses, and changes in phone numbers, and you’re left with a widespread expiration of once-valid contact data.
+Add to this a global health crisis that has led to mass and resignations, the creation of new email addresses, and changes in phone numbers, and you’re left with a widespread expiration of once-valid contact data.

-collection agencies, this means a massive undertaking in debt collection practices.
-As a result, it’s key to understand how data quality is essential to achieving operational efficiency and adhering to collection rules in this economic climate.
+For collection agencies, this means a massive undertaking in debt collection practices.
+As a result, it’s key to understand how data quality is essential to achieving operational efficiency and adhering to rules in this economic climate.

 The impact of Regulation F